-Arachne Press offers writing workshops, run by Cherry Potts, using NLP (Neurolinguistic Programming).
+Arachne Press offers writing workshops, run by Cherry Potts, and other Arachne Press authors.
 It’s a lot of fun, and depending on the workshop there are possibilities to write whilst listening to live music, or while eating cake…

 We also run occasional workshops that AREN’T about writing…